Rules and Regulations - Novice Section

 Rules and Regulations

-- Chamber music for the purpose of the championship is defined as a group consisting of 3-8 players, one player/singer per part, with no conductor or adult accompanist.
-All groups entering the championship must comply with this definition.
+Chamber music for the purpose of Strike A Chord is defined as a group consisting of 3-8 players, one player/singer per part, with no conductor or adult accompanist.
+All groups entering Strike A Chord must comply with this definition.

-- By entering this Championship, you agree that Musica Viva may use your name, photographs or any video footage including video entries for any purpose.
-All rights, including copyright in such media shall vest in and be owned by Musica Viva in perpetuity.
+By entering Strike A Chord, you agree that Musica Viva Australia may use your name, photographs and any video footage including video entries for any purpose.
+All rights, including copyright in such media shall vest in and be owned by Musica Viva Australia in perpetuity.

-- All performers must be enrolled in a full-time Australian primary or secondary school program (or home-school equivalent) as of 2 June 2022.
+All performers must be enrolled in an Australian primary or secondary school program (or home-school equivalent) as at 30 May 2024.

-- Repertoire should be broadly classical in style and may include arrangements.
+Repertoire should be broadly classical in style, including classical non-western music, and may include arrangements.
 No jazz, musical theatre, pop or rock music.
 Classical works with jazz or folk influence may be permissible at the discretion of the Artistic Director.
-If you are in any doubt as to the eligibility of a work, please contact championship management for confirmation.
+If you are in any doubt as to the eligibility of a work, please contact Strike A Chord management for confirmation.

-While Musica Viva has permission to handle the performer’s photocopies during the championship for adjudication purposes only, the organisation does not condone the unlawful copying of copyright material.
+While Musica Viva Australia has permission to handle the performer’s photocopies during the championship for adjudication purposes only, the organisation does not condone the unlawful copying of Copyright material.

 1. Each group is required to submit 2 separate video recordings – the first is of their performance, and the second is a spoken introduction of the group.